ESF in Costa Rica

 - ESF Site in Costa Rica Starts Focus on Community Empowerment

 Partnership with Fundacion Neotropica benefits field station's neighbors

 SUNY-ESF Expands International Reach With Field Station in Costa Rica

-ESF's new field station is a 30-acre site in the northwestern part of Costa Rica, near the Pacific Coast.
-It contains a mix of dry tropical forest and pastureland and will serve as a base of research and teaching operations.
+ESF has established a field station for tropical studies in Costa Rica, on property donated to the college by an alumnus.
+The new field station is a 30-acre site in the northwestern part of Costa Rica, near the Pacific Coast.
+It contains a mix of dry tropical forest and pastureland that serves as a base of research and teaching operations.

 The facility is ESF's first international field station.
 The college operates field stations on 25,000 acres of property across New York state and has students and researchers working on all seven continents, but has never before established a permanent field station outside the United States.

 "It's a tropical environment.
 Our students are used to being in a northern hardwood forest," said Dr. Alexander Weir, a specialist in the field of conservation mycology, who has already begun working at the station.
 "This is totally different.
 There are families of monkeys and families of parrots on the property.
 And it's in a developing country in the tropics, which is an area that will present a lot of environmental issues in the new millennium."